A trip to Puglia in its most representative city. Discover Bari like a local and find out why it should be on your bucket list.

 Here's what to do in Bari like a local.

-Visiting Bari like a local means taking in all the facets of southern Italy's third most important city, a fascinating cultural hub and a dynamic centre in continuous ferment cooked in a concentration of art, sea and flavours.
+Visiting Bari like a local means taking in all the facets of the third most important city in southern Italy, a fascinating cultural hub and a dynamic centre in continuous ferment cooked in a concentration of art, sea and flavours.

 Bari pampers you with its warmth and the irresistible verve of its people.